Australian residential architectural styles: Migrant House

 In the 1950s and 1960s, large influxes of migrants from eastern and southern Europe arrived to Australia and settled in cities, mainly in Melbourne and Sydney.
-The need to house the non-English speaking migrants became a high priority and the migrant house developed as a architectural type in neighbourhoods of the inner-city, later spreading to outer suburbs.
+The need to house the non-English speaking migrants became a high priority and the migrant house developed as an architectural type in neighbourhoods of the inner-city, later spreading to outer suburbs.
 Over time the suburban dwellings built by migrants became known as the migrant house.
 The architectural style of housing has also been referred to as "Late-Twentieth-century Immigrants’ Nostalgic".
 Certain decoration and construction features identify the migrant house.
 They are a (dark) brick-veneer, concrete balustrades atop a staircase going toward a terrace, arches, expanses of concreted areas that replace the front yard lawn, trees such as olive or citrus (often lemon), decorative fences made from iron, and stone lions.

 Regional gabled cottage

 This popular style has emerged from the triple fronted brick veneer.
 While the house footprint and floor plan may be quite similar, the gabled cottage has a very different feel.
 In this style the distinctive gabled roof is a dominant design element, and a practical means of providing shade and entertaining space.
 Constructions can be entirely of brick (often painted), entirely timber, or a combination of brick on the lower part of the house and timber on the upper.
 Some houses of brick construction have featured verandahs and porticos.
 Roofs are usually galvanized iron and windows metal framed.